svc333/overview/glossary/glossary.md

 An entity that consists of resources that are reserved for a particular application or a service.

+### inter-annotator agreement
+{: #x9721455}

+A measure of how similarly a document in two or more document sets is annotated.

 ### intermediate certificate
 {: #x3753781}